 - Payments made on your behalf, which include, cremation fees, church fees, minister / reader / humanist /organist / piper fees, death notices and acknowledgements in newspapers.

-**Please note Aberdeenshire Council will now invoice you directly with purchase of liars (if required) and opening of liars, as they can now offer credit facilities.
+**Please note Aberdeenshire Council will now invoice you directly with purchase of lairs (if required) and opening of lairs, as they can now offer credit facilities.

 Funeral Teas and Flowers are usually invoiced direct to yourself from the supplier